When Is the Best Time to Start a Business?

 Starting a business is similar to starting a relationship; the best time to start a business is when you have the time to devote your attention to it.

 This isn’t to say that there's anything wrong with starting a part-time business or starting a business when you are still working at a job.
 People have different energy levels and different capabilities.
 It’s just to say that to give yourself the best shot at starting a business, you have to be able to focus on it.

-So it’s the wrong time for starting a business if you are already experiencing a lot of turmoil or stress in your life.
+It’s the wrong time for starting a business if you are already experiencing a lot of turmoil or stress in your life.
 (Starting a business will be stressful in itself, even if everything goes smoothly.)
 If you are in the process of getting a divorce, have just lost your job, or are moving, for instance, it’s wise to put off starting a business until your life is once again on a more even keel.

 The best time for starting a business has nothing to do with how old you are.
 People of any age can start a business and you may be surprised to know that most small business owners in the U.S. are older; 51% of owners of small businesses are 50-88 years old, 33% are 35-49 and only 16% are 35 years old and under.
-It's not a matter of age - it’s a matter of where you are in your life and whether you’re ready and able to face new challenges.
+It's not a matter of age; it’s a matter of where you are in your life and whether you’re ready and able to face new challenges.

 Your Readiness to Become an Entrepreneur

 Should you even start a business and become self-employed?
 There are many issues to consider before deciding to start a business:

 - Your Personality: Not everyone has the required personality traits to thrive as a business owner.
 Aside from extensive knowledge about the particular industry, to be successful as a business owner requires self-motivation and a variety of organizational, management, and marketing skills, as well as the ability to deal with customers and vendors.
 Think you’re ready for starting a business but are concerned about whether or not you have the “right” traits and attitudes to be an entrepreneur?